jlmcmchl/networktables-mcp-server/README.md

 - Verify robot/simulator is running
 - Check team number or IP address
 - Ensure NetworkTables port (5810) is accessible

-**Slow Performance**
-- Reduce cache TTL for real-time data
-- Use batch operations for multiple topics
-- Check network latency to robot

 **Missing Topics**
 - Topics must be published by robot code first